Frequently Asked Questions

 Q: How accurate are locations?

 A: Each coal plant location is marked “exact” or “approximate.”
 In the case of exact coordinates, locations have been visually determined using Google Maps, Google Earth, or Wikimapia (existing projects).
 For proposed projects, exact locations, if available, are from permit applications or other company documentation.
-As of April 2017, the GCPT included exact locations for 91.3% of operating units (6084 out of 6666).
-Overall, including operating, proposed, retired, and cancelled projects the tracker included exact locations for 74.8% of units (8942 out of 11947).
+As of January 2019, the GCPT included exact locations for 95.3% of operating units (6,411 out of 6,725).

 Q: Can I change the status categories that the map is showing?